beacon-biosignals/OndaFormat/README.md

 Below is a detailed description for each field of a recording object:

 - `duration_in_nanoseconds`: The total duration of the recording in nanoseconds.
 This duration may be up to 1 nanosecond greater than the "actual" duration of the recording.
 All signals belonging to this recording MUST be of this duration, rounding up if sample rate/count do not divide evenly.
-For example, a 3-sample long signal at sampled at 22,222 Hz would be considered to have a duration of 135002 nanoseconds.
+For example, a 3-sample long signal sampled at 22,222 Hz would be considered to have a duration of 135002 nanoseconds.

 - `signals`: A map of `<name>: <signal object>` pairs representing the signals contained in the recording.
 The keys of the map are the signals' names as strings; valid signal names are alphanumeric, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores.
 The values of the map are objects with the following fields:
     - `channel_names`: An array of strings where the `i`th element is the name of the signal's `i`th channel name.
 A valid channel name...